24f3004310/tds-bootcamp/Day-3.md

 - [x] I know the difference between a `.py` script and a `.ipynb` notebook, and when to use each

 --- After Day-3 ---
-I learned these things as well, apart from the checklist ...
+I learned various VS Code shortcuts as well, apart from the checklist.
 ---

 --- Feedback (Suggestions for the TDS Team) ---
-This is my feedback ...
+The comparisons were good.
 ---

 ---